bitgreen/bitgreen-node/cache-engine/README.md

 ```
 https://testnode.bitg.org:9443/transactions
 ```
-where "testnode.bitg.org" should be replace with your node name or ip address.
+where "testnode.bitg.org" should be replaced with your node name or ip address.

 possible parameters:
 - account - the SS58 address of the account.